A toolkit for enriching donor communications.

 More thought leadership from Lipman Hearne

-A deep dive into the fastest-growing segment in higher education: Latinx Learners.
-What do we really know about Latinx students—the …:
+A deep dive into the fastest-growing segment in higher education.
+What do we really know about Latinx students—the one higher …:

-How to focus your marketing efforts on these four personas.
-We recently concluded a comprehensive, data-driven research study on the …:
+Learn how to focus your marketing efforts on four critical adult learner personas.
+We recently concluded a comprehensive, data-driven research …: